phaniraj040/rea-sinatra-challenge/README.md

 # Pre-requisites:
 A Machine with Packer installed to build the AMI with all the dependencies installed for deploying the Sinatra Application

-AWS IAM User AWSSecretKey and AWSAccessKeyId
+AWS IAM User with AWSSecretKey and AWSAccessKeyId

 # Design:
 Used a base Ubuntu Image and install ruby dependencies required to run the Sinatra application.
 Reason to choose a Ubuntu image is for the ease of installing the ruby bundler